 “Kubernetes is overkill for a homelab.”

-I hear this often from engineers who haven’t run production infrastructure at home.
-After creating and maintaining a K8s cluster that serves my family’s digital life and supports my ML research, I’ve come to realize that the question isn’t whether K8s is overkill—it’s whether you want to think like a platform engineer or remain a container user.
+I hear this sometimes, but after creating and maintaining a Kubernetes cluster that serves my family’s digital life, supports my path to becoming a golden kubestronaut, and my work, I’ve come to realize that the question isn’t whether Kubernetes is overkill—it’s whether you want a place to practice platform-style operations end to end, or whether your goals are already met with simpler tooling.

 Why This Matters#

-At work, I architect ML pipelines for medical imaging systems, manage multi-region AWS deployments, and make infrastructure decisions that affect product reliability.
+At work, I architect cloud infrastructure for medical imaging systems, manage multi-region AWS deployments, and make infrastructure decisions that affect product reliability.
 My homelab isn’t separate from this work—it’s where I validate architectural patterns, test failure scenarios, and develop the operational intuition that informs production decisions.

 The Real Value Proposition#

-Most engineers approach homelabs as learning environments.
-I think about mine as a production system that happens to run at home.
-This mindset shift changes everything.
+I think about my homelab as a production system that happens to run at home.

 When you treat your homelab as production, you implement monitoring not because a tutorial told you to, but because you need to know when services degrade.
 You design for failure recovery not as an academic exercise, but because restoring hundreds of thousands of photos and videos from backup is painful enough that you’ll architect it correctly the first time.